KDOras/Groupie-Tracker/README.md

 # Groupie-Tracker

-A web server where you can play different games with your friiends
+A web server where you can play different games with your friends